Emery–Dreifuss muscular dystrophy: Diagnosis

-Differential
+Differential diagnosis

 Contractures manifest early in the disease course.
 Other diseases that have early or congenital contractures are diseases involving collagen mutations, including Ullrich congenital muscular dystrophy and Bethlem myopathy.
-SEPN1-related myopathy and arthrogryposis multiplex congenita also cause congenital contractures.
+SELENON-related myopathy and arthrogryposis multiplex congenita also cause congenital contractures.

 Weakness initially affects the humeral and peroneal muscles, progressing to involve the scapular and pelvic muscles.
 Facioscapulohumeral muscular dystrophy has a similar muscle involvement pattern.

 Management

-Following diagnosis, extent of disease should be established in regards to the heart, the lungs, and the muscles/bones (musculoskeletal).
+Following diagnosis, the extent of the disease should be established regarding the heart, the lungs, and the muscles/bones (musculoskeletal).
 Metabolic functions should also be assessed, as lipodystrophy can co-occur with EDMD, by measuring levels of sugar, cholesterol, and triglycerides in the blood.
 Tests useful for heart evaluation include electrocardiography (EKG), echocardiography (echo), cardiac MRI, and electrophysiology studies.
 Musculoskeletal function can be assessed by a physical therapist or orthopedist.

-Regardless of extent of disease, cardiac and respiratory complications should be monitored for.
+Regardless of the extent of the disease, cardiac and respiratory complications should be monitored.
 EKG, holter, and echo are recommended yearly, and additional tests can be indicated depending on heart involvement.
 Pulmonary function tests (PFTs) are recommended every 2–3 years, or yearly in those with respiratory involvement.

 Although the root cause of EDMD is not currently treatable, its manifestations and complications can be treated.
 Heart involvement can be addressed with medications (antiarrhythmics, beta-blockers, and ACE inhibitors), pacemakers, defibrillators, and sometimes heart transplantation.
-Affecting breathing can be addressed with physical therapy and, later in disease, mechanical ventilation.
+Affecting breathing can be addressed with physical therapy and, later in the disease, mechanical ventilation.
 Contractures and scoliosis can be addressed with orthopedic surgery.
 Mobility can be improved with physical therapy, occupational therapy, and mechanical aids (canes, orthoses, wheelchairs).